Students are eligible to do an internment in their second (or third) semester provided they have finished at least 30 ec in course work.

 If you want to do the internship within the curriculum (10 EC), it has to include a research project.
 For example, students interning at the Dutch Consulate and Embassy in the U.S. researched the use of social media in public diplomacy.

 An internship can also be extracurricular, in which case the credits will be added to the regular 40 EC course credits on the diploma supplement.
 Note that extracurricular internships do not count towards the weighted average.

-Internships are supervised by a teacher affiliated with the MA North American Studies and by a supervisor within the host institution.
-Students are free to choose their own host institution, but need final approval by the Board of Examiners of the MA.
+Internships are supervised by a staff member within the North American Studies department and by a supervisor within the host institution.
+Students are free to choose their own host institution, but need final approval by the Board of Examiners of the MA program.

-Since a research project is a crucial aspect of the internship, students are required to:
+Since a research project is a crucial aspect of the internship, students are required to follow the following procedure:

 Before the internship begins:

 - submit an internship proposal (approx. 1200 words) including:

 - a work schedule: what are your tasks, when and where?